Loise-Narotso/alx-system_engineering-devops/0x00-shell_basics/README.md

-absolute path name of the current directory
+Display the current directory contents in a long format